gkdivya/EVA/12_TheDawnOfTransformers/VisualTransformers/README.md

 ## MLP

-The attension output is passed to MLP, which is a fully connected layer composed of two layers with a GELU non-linearity.
-Before passing the attention output to MLP, residual connections are added.
+The attension output is passed to MLP,  which is two sequential linear layers with GELU activation function applied to the output of self attention operation.
+The sequence of operations is as follows :-

+    Input -> FC1 -> GELU -> Dropout -> FC2 -> Output

 GELU  is GAUSSIAN ERROR LINEAR UNIT

 zℓ ` = MSA(LN(zℓ−1)) + zℓ−1,                ℓ   = 1 . . .
 L